underrated/mset/README.md

 * Only a gray-scale color scheme is currently supported

 ## Bugs
-* if you set the zoom_speed to 0.1 and you zoom in and out really fast, the fractal gets flipped horizontally, not sure why
+* if you set the zoom speed to 0.1 or more and you zoom in and out really fast, the fractal gets flipped horizontally, not sure why

 ## TODO:
 * document the implementation